gcyuan/SCUBA/README.md

 **July 17, 2015.** Updated PCR_Preprocess.m and RNAseq_Preprocess.m.
 In the original version, running pseudotime estimate would cause an error because it assumes the input contains cell_stage information.
 This error is now fixed.

 Updated bifurcation_analysis.m.
 The potential is calculated only if there are sufficient cells in all relevant clusters.

+**April 18, 2016.** Updated README.md (this file).

+Updated the 'EstimatePseudotime.m' to prevent an R runtime error.